jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

-By keeping the members in the base class very general, and not applicable to specific situations, it would be less likely to break views upon change.
+By keeping the members in the base class very general, and not applicable to specific situations, it would be less likely to break views as the software evolves.

 <h3 id="view-models-composition">
 Composition